Your Canon Camera Just Became the Best Webcam You Own

 Is This for You?

 If you already own a Canon camera and a Windows computer, then the answer is a resounding yes.
-This is your best bet for a budget-friendly solution to The Great Webcam Shortage of 2020.

 You could buy a new Canon camera, but I wouldn’t recommend it if you’re purchasing solely for webcam reasons.
 If you’re determined to buy, you can find heavily discounted Canon cameras on eBay and similar sites.
 And, if you do purchase an affordable Canon camera, it’ll be higher in quality than any low-cost webcam.
 Just remember to check compatibility on the chart at the top of this post.

-Your experience may be a bit different based on the variables mentioned above, but the truth is that the software works as advertised — it allows Canon owners to use their camera as a webcam.
+Your experience may be a bit different based on the variables mentioned above.
+But, the truth is that the software works as advertised—it allows Canon owners to use their camera as a webcam.
 Not only does it work, but Canon owners won’t have to spend a single extra dollar.

 The software just plain works without having to adjust any settings.
 Simply download it, forget about it, and open up your living room to the world.